mohammadmgh78/Agglomerative_Clustering_Distribution/distclust/README.md

   Maximum number of iterations for each regularized Wasserstein distance computation.

 - **`plt_dendrogram`** : bool, optional (default=True)
-        If True, display a dendrogram of the hierarchical clustering based on OT distances.
+        If True, display a dendrogram of the hierarchical clustering.
         If `path_dendrogram` is provided, the plot is also saved to the specified path.

 - **`path_dendrogram`** : str or None, optional (default=None)